 Ahmet Altan – Writer/Journalist – IMPRISONED

 Ahmet Altan is a Turkish journalist and writer.
 Shortly after the coup attempt in Turkey in the summer of 2016, he was arrested because of his alleged contacts to the people in charge of the failed coup.
 He has been sentenced to life imprisonment.

 "I am in jail not because I am a criminal.
 I am in jail because the criminals' rule of law is in power," he stated in his defense.
 He wrote about his experience in prisonfor DW Freedom in May 2019.
 In July 2019, his sentence was commuted to five to 15 years.

 Mehmet Altan – Writer/Academic – RELEASED ON APPEAL

-University professor Mehmet Altan - and brother to Ahmet - was arrested in September 2016 accused of being a member of a terrorist organization and of attempting to overthrow the government.
-The Turkish constitutional court ordered his release in 2018 but it was then blocked by a Turkish criminal court.
+University professor Mehmet Altan — along with his brother, Ahmet — was arrested in September 2016 accused of being a member of a terrorist organization and of attempting to overthrow the government.
+The Turkish constitutional court ordered his release in 2018, a move then blocked by a Turkish criminal court.
 In February 2018, Mehmet Altan was sentenced to life imprisonment.
 He was subsequently freed following an appeals court ruling on June 27.
 His brother remains in prison.

 Ding Lingjie – Activist – IMPRISONED

 Ding Lingjie, a Chinese activist, was arrested in September 2017.
 She is the editor of "Mincheng Guancha," a civil rights website.
 Allegedly, a video on her website featured Xi Jinping, China’s president, in a negative way.
 Lingjie was subsequently accused of "insulting the Head of State" and is now waiting for trial.